 Spiders, like the Earth, are mostly harmless.
 In fact, these little critters are an essential companion for getting rid of insects that try to invade your home or garden.
-This includes many plant pests or common nasties such as ants or roaches.
+This includes many plant pests or common nasties such as sugar ants, ghost ants, or roaches.

 The Downside to Spiders